AndersDeath/diary2/000-current.md

 # 08 September - Friday - Yerevan - 344 day of immigration

 So, I had an interview with Wunderflats today.
 It was absolutely controversial.
 I don't expect a good result. i hope they will give me an answer on monday.
 I also finally got money from fucking financial department.
-I also updated portfolio webste
+I also updated portfolio website.